How to Fix F5E3 lid lock error on Maytag MVW6230HW (Top Load)

 Step 1

-Unplug the washer before doing anything else to eliminate shock risk.
-Lint, detergent residue, and fabric debris can pack into the lid strike area and lock slot, physically blocking the latch from seating — this is the cause in roughly 30% of F5E3 errors.
-Use a flashlight and a dry brush or compressed air to clear both surfaces before assuming any part is defective.
+First things first: unplug the washer.
+This eliminates any risk of shock.
+I’ve seen lint, detergent residue, and fabric debris pack into the lid strike area and lock slot, physically blocking the latch from seating—a culprit in about 30% of F5E3 errors.
+Grab a flashlight and a dry brush or some compressed air to clear both surfaces before assuming anything is defective.

 Step 2

-Examine the plastic lid strike — the small tab on the underside of the lid that inserts into the lock.
-A cracked, chipped, or worn-down strike won’t trigger the lock sensor even if the lock assembly itself is fine.
-If damaged, replace the strike by removing the single T20 Torx screw securing it to the lid.
+Next, take a look at the plastic lid strike—the small tab on the underside of the lid that fits into the lock.
+If it’s cracked, chipped, or worn down, it won’t trigger the lock sensor, even if the lock assembly appears fine.
+If you find it damaged, replace the strike by removing the single T20 Torx screw that holds it to the lid.

 Step 3

-To test the lid lock assembly, open the lid and remove the 2 Phillips screws hidden under the lid hinge tab, then lift the top panel up to expose the lock unit and its wiring harness.
-Unplug the harness and set your multimeter to Rx1 (resistance); probe the solenoid terminals — an open reading (OL or infinite resistance) means the solenoid has failed and the assembly must be replaced.
-Pro tip: wiggle the harness connector before condemning the lock, as a loose connection can mimic a failed solenoid.
+To test the lid lock assembly, open the lid and remove the two Phillips screws hidden under the lid hinge tab.
+Lift the top panel to expose the lock unit and its wiring harness.
+Unplug the harness and set your multimeter to Rx1 (resistance).
+Probe the solenoid terminals—if you get an open reading (OL or infinite resistance), the solenoid has failed, and the assembly must be replaced.
+A quick tip: wiggle the harness connector before condemning the lock, as a loose connection can mimic a failed solenoid.

 Step 4

-With the washer still unplugged from the previous step, reconnect the lid lock harness, then restore power carefully and set your multimeter to AC voltage.
-Start a cycle and probe the lid lock harness connector to confirm 120V is being delivered when the machine attempts to lock — if voltage is present and the lock still fails, the assembly is faulty; if no voltage arrives, the control board is not sending the lock signal and becomes the suspect.
-Never probe live terminals without the meter leads fully seated and hands clear of other components.
+While the washer is still unplugged, reconnect the lid lock harness, then carefully restore power and set your multimeter to AC voltage.
+Start a cycle and probe the lid lock harness connector to confirm 120V is reaching the lock when the machine attempts to engage.
+If you see voltage and the lock still fails, the assembly is faulty; if no voltage is present, the control board is not sending the lock signal, which means it’s the suspect.
+Just a reminder: never probe live terminals unless the meter leads are fully seated and your hands are clear of other components.

 Step 5

-A sagging or misaligned lid will cause the strike to miss the lock slot even when both parts are undamaged, so check that the lid sits level and centered when closed.
-Tighten the two T20 Torx screws on each hinge — they loosen over time from constant open-and-close vibration.
-If the lid still sags after tightening, inspect the hinge pivots for cracking or deformation and replace the hinge if needed.
+A sagging or misaligned lid can cause the strike to miss the lock slot even when both parts are undamaged, so check that the lid is level and centered when closed.
+Tighten the two T20 Torx screws on each hinge—these tend to loosen over time from constant open-and-close vibrations.
+If the lid still sags after tightening, inspect the hinge pivots for any cracking or deformation and replace the hinge if necessary.

 Step 6

-If all checks point to a failed lock unit, replace it with Maytag part W10682535, which is the correct lid lock assembly for the MVW6230HW.
-Reconnect the harness, reseat the top panel, and reinstall the two Phillips screws under the hinge tab before running a full test cycle to confirm the F5E3 error is cleared.
-If the error returns immediately, re-examine control board voltage output from Step 4, as a board fault can destroy a new lock assembly if left unaddressed.
+If all your checks point to a failed lock unit, replace it with Maytag part W10682535, which is the correct lid lock assembly for the MVW6230HW.
+Reconnect the harness, reseat the top panel, and reinstall the two Phillips screws under the hinge tab.
+Run a full test cycle to confirm the F5E3 error is cleared.
+If the error returns immediately, double-check the control board voltage output from Step 4, as a board fault can damage a new lock assembly if left unaddressed.

 Where to Buy Replacement Parts